sajjadalis/corona-covid-stats/readme.txt

 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

-An easy to use Corona (COVID-19) Stats Plugin with powerful features.
+An easy to use Corona (COVID-19) Stats Plugin with powerful features and beautiful graphics.

 == Description ==